micmarsh/clojure-pure-io/gist.md

 result
 -- 11
 ```
-Woah, wild!
+Cool!
 Haskell, unlike most other languages, uses data structures to represent impure operations, such as printing to the screen.

 In the Clojure example, `result` was of type `nil` because our function already printed and returned nothing, but in the Haskell example, our function just returned something of type `IO ()`, which means it's an IO action that hasn't actually happened yet, in that case printing `11` to the screen.

-Haskell's type system makes this concept especially pervasive: every Haskell program has a `main` value, which must be something of type `IO ()`.
-If you need to do any impure operation, you'll need to compose your data structures so it all comes together at `main`.
-The static type checker will ensure that everything is in order before your program ever even compiles.

-While Clojure and Haskell pretty sharply diverge in the "static checking" department, we can still get pretty darn close to having purely functional IO in Clojure.
-If you're as geeked out by this stuff as I am, read on!
+While this approach makes a lot of sense in statically-typed Haskell land, it's also fairly simple to implement in Clojure, for fun and learning purposes.

 ## The Data Structure